 Breathing clean air might be a significant step you can take to reduce some environmental triggers.
 And clean air has a host of other positive effects, including improved cognitive function and greater longevity.17,18

 Remember that mental health is holistic – there’s no cure-all for everyone’s mental health symptoms.
 Talk to your doctor or mental health provider to help you decide how to manage your symptoms in the long term.
-And go to Suicide.org to find resources that your country offers for you or someone you know that's struggling with suicide or suicidal thoughts.19
+And call the National Suicide Prevention Lifeline anytime at 1-800-273-8255 if you or someone you know is struggling with suicide or suicidal thoughts.

 Other dimensions of the NCD crisis: from mental health, ageing, dementia and malnutrition to deaths on the roads, violence and disability.
 (2017). https://www.who.int/publications/10-year-review/ncd-other-dimensions/en/